9brada6/tabs-with-posts/development.md

     - Add some photos.
     - Make a link button, and add the id before the title, as when clicked on a link, to see the title(search on google how to do it before).

+    General Settings:
+    - Say that all tables/settings are deleted when plugin is uninstalled.

     Cache:
     - Say how cache works, what plugin have been tested on.
     - Write in documentation what plugins are supported: WP Fastest Cache(By Emre Vona), Autoptimize(By Frank Goossens (futtta)), WP Super Cache(By Automattic), WP-Optimize(By David Anderson, Ruhani Rabin, Team Updraft), Hummingbird(By WPMU DEV), W3 Total Cache(By BoldGrid)
+    - Say that all tables/settings are deleted when plugin is uninstalled.

     CSS: